How to achieve National Highway Sector Schemes certification to work on the UK road network, the range of schemes available, and how to apply.

 Your first step should be to download the SSDs for each scheme you wish to be registered for.
 These are available from the UKAS website.

-Next, contact the approved certification body to arrange an audit, followed by an assessment visit.
-You can view a list of certifying bodies on the Lantra Awards website.
+Next, contact a relevant approved and accredited certification body to arrange an audit, followed by an assessment visit.
+You can obtain a list of certifying bodies from the UKAS website.

 The auditors used by certifying bodies have technical knowledge and experience of working in the sector.